sirrenberg/SoftwareEngineering-WS2024-Caturanga/README.md

 # Team Caturanga: Simulation of IDP movement

 ## Description
-Student project as part of a lecture.
+Student project as part of a Software Engineering lecture at University of Augsburg.
 Collaboration of University Augsburg, Netlight, and the World Food Programme.

 ## Installation